meows/racket/docs/complex.md

 # Rationals (ℚ)

-There is a rational field (ℚ, +, *) where { a, b, c, d } ∈ ℤ. A field gains over a ring in closure under division with exception of 0 and commutativity.
+There is a rational field (ℚ, +, *) where { a, b, c, d } ∈ ℤ. A field gains over a ring with commutativity and closure under division with exception of 0.
 A rational can be constructed as pairs of integers of the form ℚ(a, b), where b ≠ 0.

+The final restriction in the function's domain is implied or constrained by previous identities.

 ## Equality